-If you are living in a house and have a backyard, you can host a baby shower in your backyard rather than your house.
+If you are living in a house and have a backyard, you can host a baby shower or a diaper party in your backyard rather than your house.
 It will save you from cleaning up after your in-house baby shower party.

 It is again very cost-effective and doesn’t involve too much planning.
 With a couple of cute balloon decorations or a baby-themed backdrop, a few rented chairs, and a table (if you don’t have backyard furniture), you can pull off a great baby shower for your pregnant friend.

 However, have a backup plan ready if the weather changes for the desired day of a baby shower.

 3. Drive through Baby shower

 Drive-through baby showers were trendy during the pandemic.
 Drive through the baby shower is hosted in the front yard or driveway of your house.